 They couldn’t rent their houses out, because prospective tenants were rarer than winning lottery tickets.

-They couldn’t move somewhere where there was work, as they couldn’t afford both the mortgage payments on their house in the dying town and the rent for wherever their new home was located.
+They couldn’t move somewhere there was work, as they couldn’t afford both the mortgage payments on their house in the dying town and the rent for wherever their new home was located.